syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 #### Animate Expand and Collapse Icon

-SfDatagrid allows you to apply style to all of its elements by writing a Style class overriding  from DataGridStyle and assigning it to the SfDataGrid.GridStyle property. and then By overriding the GetGroupCollapseIcon() as null then icons will animate.
+SfDatagrid allows you to apply style to all of its elements by writing a Style class overriding  from DataGridStyle and assigning it to the SfDataGrid.GridStyle property.
+By overriding the GetGroupCollapseIcon() as null then icons will animate.

 {% tabs %}
 {% highlight c# %}